laetitiajum/Sudoku-project/README.md

 Then, we tried several methods to create sudoku grids with the minimum number of clues at the beginning.

-This project was completed during the spring 2014, by Cathleen Clop and Laetitia Jumel.
+This project was completed during Spring 2014, by Cathleen Clop and Laetitia Jumel.